 Again.

 All right.
 Awesome.
 Well, thanks, Kelsey.
 I'll keep this one short.
 Help speed things along.
 Question for Brian.
-How do you feel about your visibility on the pipeline and the demand environment today versus six to 12 months ago?
+Just how do you feel about your visibility on the pipeline and the demand environment today versus six to 12 months ago?

 Yeah, thanks, Gray.
 I appreciate the question.
-When we went and talked about Q3, there wasn't many changes from Q2 nor Q1.
-There's been, as I mentioned, there's still the spend environment out there.
+You know, when we went and talked about Q3, there wasn't many changes from Q2 nor Q1.
+And so, you know, there's been a, as I mentioned, there's still, you know, the spend environment out there.
 We're seeing what others are seeing.
-It's cautious, but we haven't seen a lot of great fluctuations.
-We had enough confidence to pass through the beat and raise for the year.
-Happy with where the pipeline is for 4Q.
+It's cautious.
+But we haven't seen a lot of great fluctuations.
+And so, you know, we had enough confidence to pass through the beat and raise for the year.
+And so happy with where the pipeline is for 4Q.

-Next question goes to Pendulum Borah at JP Morgan.
+Next question goes to Pendulum Bora at J.P.
+Morgan.
 Pendulum, go ahead.

 Oh, great.
 Thank you for taking the questions.
 Sid, all the best and welcome, Bill.
 I want to talk about agentic again.
-As AI agents become a reality with every software developer, might have potential ephemeral agents working for them.
+As AI agents kind of become a reality with every software developer, you know, might have potentially ephemeral agents working for them.
 How do you envision GitLab's pricing model evolving to fit that world over time?

 That's a great question.
-The background is, hey, if the agents do the work and it's not directly tied to a user, how do you price that?
-Do you still price that per se?
-I can't comment on future pricing, but I've already given some ideas of why Bill is great.
-One of the things he's also overseen at New Relic is a move to consumption pricing.
-That's not the reason we brought him in.
-We brought him in because he's a great leader, but never hurts.
-Despite it going to pricing differently for these workflows, we do see a great future for people working in software.
-If you look at AI, it's making it easier for people to get on in software.
+And the background is, hey, if the agents do the work and it's not directly tied to a user, how do you price that?
+Do you still price that per seat?
+And I can't comment on future pricing, but I've already given some ideas of why Bill is great.
+One of the things he's also overseen at New Relic is a move to consumption pricing. that's not the reason we brought him in.
+We brought him in because he's a great leader, but it never hurts.
+And despite kind of it going to like pricing maybe differently for these workflows, we do see a great future for people working in software.
+And if you look at AI, it's making it easier for people to get on in software.
 With Duo, it's easier to program something.
-I'm not going to give forecasts or pre-announce pricing, but those are my thoughts.
+So I'm not gonna give forecasts or pre-announce pricing, but those are my thoughts.
 Thank you.
-Great.

 Awesome.
 Thank you.
-Wishing you all the best.
+So wishing you all the best.
 My question is on the ultimate premium mix.
-It sounds like Duo Enterprise is gaining some nice traction, especially with the new customers and being a driver for ultimate adoption.
-When you're talking to customers, can you just talk how much of a driver for Duo Enterprise is for customers looking to upgrade from premium to ultimate?
-As we think about that dynamic going forward and potentially more net new customers landing in ultimate, how should we think about the pace of mix shift as it pertains to ARR from ultimate versus premium?
+And it sounds like Duo Enterprise is gaining some nice traction, especially with the net new customers. and being a driver for ultimate adoption.
+But when you're talking to customers, can you just talk about how much of a driver for enterprises for customers maybe looking to upgrade from premium to ultimate?
+And then as we kind of think about that dynamic going forward and potentially more of net new customers landing in ultimate, just how should we think about the pace of a mix shift as it pertains to ARR from ultimate versus premium?

 I think there's different customers.
-We talked about the Emirates becoming a customer, and they combine ultimate with Duo Pro.
-There's also a ton of customers combining ultimate with Duo Enterprise.
-It's going to vary by customer.
+We talked about the Emirates becoming a customer, and they combine Ultimate with Duo Pro.
+There's also a ton of customers combining Ultimate with Duo Enterprise.
+So it's going to vary by customer.
 I think we should recognize that it's also going to evolve over time.
-What's important to us is that we are -to-end with customers.
-We're super excited about working with the hyperscalers to make sure that customers use all of GitLab.
+What's important to us is that we are end-to-end with customers, and we're super excited about working with the hyperscalers to make sure that customers use all of GitLab.
 We're also making progress with the system integrators of the world, making sure people get all the value out of GitLab.
 If you look at how much functionality GitLab offers, there's very few companies using everything today.
-That's a big thing we can focus on, making sure to use more of the platform and get even more value.
-Even though nobody uses everything of GitLab, they already have a 480% return in three years.
+So that's a big thing we can focus on, making sure to use more of the platform and get even more value.
+And even though nobody uses everything of GitLab, they already have a 480% return in three years.
 Think about all the features we're still going to add.
 Think about all the features we still can get adopted.
 That's where a lot of the leverage is.
 Use more of GitLab, become even better in writing software.
-The AI is helping.
+And yeah, the AI is helping.
 Even without the AI, it's already great.
-The AI, I think the adoption in the future is going to be greater and greater.
+And the AI, I think the adoption in the future is going to be greater and greater.

 Great.
 Thank you.

 Thanks, Sid.
-This concludes our session.
-Thank you, Sid.
-Thank you, Sid.
-Thanks to all of you once again for joining us.
-Have a great evening.
+This concludes our Q3 FY25 earnings presentation.
+Thanks to all of you once again for joining us and have a great evening.